Lamar Jackson: 2024 season

 (119.6).
 His passing touchdowns and passer rating for the 2024 season were both franchise records.
 In 2024 he also became the first player in NFL history to rush for more than 800 yards and pass for more than 4,000 yards in a season.

 In the Wild Card Round against the Steelers, Jackson threw for 175 yards and two touchdowns in the 28–14 win as the Ravens advanced to the divisional round.
 In the Divisional Round against the Bills, Jackson threw for 254 yards and two touchdowns but also threw an interception and lost a fumble as the Ravens lost 27–25.

 2025 season

 During Week 4 against the Kansas City Chiefs, Jackson threw for 147 yards with one touchdown and an interception before leaving the game with a hamstring injury in the 20–37 loss.
 He missed the next three games before returning in Week 9 against the Miami Dolphins, where he threw for 204 yards and four touchdowns in the 28–6 win.
 That performance garnered him his 14th career AFC Offensive Player of the Week award.
 Jackson's start in the Week 10 game against the Minnesota Vikings was the 100th start of his career.
 The 27–19 victory in that game ran Jackson's career starting record to 73 wins and 27 losses.

+On November 12, Jackson missed the Wednesday practice before the Ravens Week 11 game against the Browns, with the Ravens blaming a sore knee.
+The Ravens won the game, but Jackson had one of his worst outings since starting at quarterback for the Ravens.
+In that game, Jackson missed 4 of his first 8 passes, was sacked 5 times, threw 2 interceptions, and had no touchdowns.
+He finished the game with a 46.5 passer rating, the worst of his career.
+In Week 12, Jackson again missed the Wednesday practice before the New York Jets game.
+For the second straight week, he threw no touchdown passes.
+He posted a 76.9 passer rating and a quarterback rating of 34.7.
+Jackson's mid-season slump continued in the Ravens' week 13 loss to the Cincinnati Bengals; a game in which he lost 2 fumbles and was intercepted once.
+Jackson finished the game without a touchdown pass for the third week in a row and a QBR of 22.2, his lowest of the season.